quannguyen247/BTMatrix8051_16x16/README.md

 ...
 ```

-If your matrix is serpentine, update the Python `index(x, y)` mapping.
+If your matrix is serpentine, update the Python pixel mapping.

 ### Colors are wrong